janpaul123/paperprograms/docs/implementation-notes.md

 see https://github.com/phetsims/phet-info/blob/master/doc/phet-software-design-patterns.md#model-view-controller-mvc
 and https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller.

-### Example Papyrus model
+### Example Paper Land model

-Let's pretend we want to represent a cupcake 🧁 in the Papyrus Board.
+Let's pretend we want to represent a cupcake 🧁 in the Paper Land Board.
 On the Board, we want to display a visual cupcake and write strings that describe its properties.

 First, lets consider the important things to draw and describe about the cupcake.
 That will determine the components we